ArshvirGoraya/Map-Hours/README.md

 - In the map view, shows the opening/closing hours for buildings when hovering over them.
 - Mod Settings:
+  - Can also show the quality of the building (e.g., rusty, sturdy, etc.)
   - Can adjust which BuildingType this applies to.
   - Can adjust time formatting (12hr or 24hr)
   - Can show if the building is currently open/closed.